Governors are the school's strategic leaders and have a vital role to ensure every child gets the best possible education.

 Alison Hall, Staff Governor

-Alison has been working at Milton Road Primary School for just over 5 years as Inclusion Manager.
+Alison has been working at Milton Road Primary School for just over 6 years as Inclusion Manager.
 She coordinates the extra support given to children to help them to overcome any academic, emotional or social barriers to learning.
-Before working at Milton Road, Alison was briefly a Year 4 teacher at St Paul's primary school here in Cambridge and prior to that she worked at a school in Manchester for ten years where she was a class teacher and also Special Needs Co-ordinator.
-Alison has also been a parent at Milton Road for over 10 years, with children at Hills Road and Chesterton Community college.
-She hopes to represent the views of the teaching staff to the governing body and also to offer an insight into the day to day practicalities of life and learning for the children at school.
+Before working at Milton Road, Alison was briefly a Year 4 teacher at St Paul's Primary School here in Cambridge and prior to that she worked at a school in Manchester for ten years where she was a class teacher and also Special Needs Co-ordinator.
+Alison has also been a parent at Milton Road for over 10 years, with children at University and Chesterton Community college.
+She hopes to represent the views of the teaching and support staff to the governing body and also to offer an insight into the day to day practicalities of life and learning for the children at school.

 The governing body sets the remit and focus for the following committees: